KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Experiments

-We conduct ablation experiments to further analyze the effects of knowledge structure information and semantic relations between traffic information and attributes on the traffic prediction task.
-In the experiments, traffic feature data with POI knowledge structure information, with weather knowledge structure information, with a fusion of weather and POI knowledge structure information, and without any additional attribute information are input into models to conduct a comparison.
+We conduct ablation experiments to analyze the effects of incorporating different knowledge to spatial-temporal graph convolutional networks on the traffic prediction task.
+In the experiments, traffic features fused with POI knowledge, with weather knowledge, with the full knowledge, and without any additional attribute information are fed into models.
+The results are shown in Table \ref{tbl3} and \ref{tbl4}.

+It can be seen that the RMSE of the KF-T-GCN (weather) is 0.28\% lower than that of the T-GCN, the RMSE of the KF-T-GCN (POI) is 0.32\% lower than that of the T-GCN.
+Regarding fusing roads with both POI and weather knowledge, the KF-T-GCN (KG) has a 0.62\% lower prediction error than that of the T-GCN.

-From Table \ref{tbl3}, it can be seen that the prediction error of the KST-GCN (weather) is 0.28\% and 10\% lower than that of the T-GCN and DCRNN, respectively.
-Regarding fusing roads with static attribute knowledge structure information, the prediction error of the KST-GCN (POI) is 0.32\% and 10.02\% lower than that of the T-GCN and DCRNN, respectively.
-Regarding fusing roads with both static and dynamic attribute knowledge structure information, the KST-GCN (weather + POI) has a 0.62\% and 10.12\% lower prediction error than that of the T-GCN and DCRNN, respectively.
-The model that incorporates static attribute knowledge structure information outperforms the model that incorporates dynamic attribute knowledge structure information, indicating that the knowledge structure between roads and static attributes is more pronounced in traffic prediction tasks.
-Overall, the fusion of roads and attribute knowledge structure information can assist the prediction model to some extent and improve the prediction accuracy.
+From Table \ref{tbl4}, it can be seen that the RMSE of the KF-DCRNN (weather) is 1.00\% lower than that of the DCRNN, the RMSE of the KF-DCRNN (POI) is 1.06\% lower than that of the DCRNN.
+Regarding fusing roads with both POI and weather knowledge, the KF-DCRNN (KG) has a 1.47\% lower prediction error than that of the DCRNN.

+To sum up, the model that incorporates POI knowledge outperforms the model that incorporates weather knowledge structure, indicating that the semantic correlation between roads and POI is more pronounced in traffic prediction tasks.
+Overall, the fusion of roads and knowledge can assist the prediction model to some extent and improve the prediction accuracy.